DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 **Chairman:**

 In most cases this is the address that initialized a specific contract.
 This responsibility typically denotes setting parameters for a proposal, receiving and distributing funds upon proposal success and can be transferred or voided via popular vote.
-A special note should be made that iChairman have temporary roles with definite purposes or a limited scope of responsibilities.
-The initial creator of the token sale contract an example of this, who's role expires after successful funding of the contract.

-**PVR - Popular Vote Ratio:**
+**Popular Vote Ratio or PVR:**

 The ratio in which a proposal is deemed as accepted.
 Popular or passing is 4/7ths approval of total votes cast.
 Meaning if 7 total votes cast, needs at least 4 to be approval, but if 28 votes are cast, needs 16 approvals to be success.

+**Optional -- The Benevolent Dictator:**

+This is an optional position that exists to make sure the group being created is living up to it's purpose.
+It has the power to automatically pass or kill any proposal.
+This is intended to be used in a system where the BD actually owns the underlying asset and is letting a group of trusted members guide it accordingly.
+Once satisfied with the organization or dies without assigning an heir, the role ends.

 **v2 -- Proxy Member:**